General Space-Time Tradeoffs via Relational Queries: Space-Time Tradeoffs via Tree Decompositions

 The function $\delta$ allows us to trade off between time and space.
-If setting $\delta(t) = 0$ for every node $t$ in the tree, then the $\delta$-height becomes $O(1)$, while the $\delta$-width equals to the fractional hypetree width of the decomposition.
+If we set $\delta(t) = 0$ for every node $t$ in the tree, then the $\delta$-height becomes $O(1)$, while the $\delta$-width equals to the fractional hypetree width of the decomposition.
 As we increase the values of $\delta$ in each bag, the $\delta$-height increases while the $\delta$-width decreases, i.e., the answer time $T$ increases while the space decreases.
 Additionally, we note that the tradeoff from~\autoref{thm:main2} is at least as good as the one from~\autoref{thm:main1}.
 Indeed, we can always construct a tree decomposition where all variables reside in a single node of the tree.
 In this case, we recover exactly the tradeoff from~\autoref{thm:main1}.
-Due to a lack of space, we refer the reader to~\autoref{appendix:optimizations} for details.